 The nightstand and headboard in the concept were original, per my request, from an existing bedroom set.
 Ashley worked with it and incorporated the old furniture into the final concept.
 She did leave me with some wise words that rang true in my brain.
 If you want a mid-century modern look, be sure to avoid the matchy-matchy look.
 I put the entire room together and the old master nightstands and bed frame stood out like a sore thumb.

 It was 100% my fault.
-I raided Miss Maus’ room for this beauty of a nightstand and hit the Randolph Flea Market.
+I raided Miss Maus’ room for this beauty of a nightstand and hit the flea market.
 Only to find the most amazing vintage rattan king-sized headboard.
 I walked through the gates and saw it 200 yards away.
 I beelined for the booth and grabbed the owner basically screaming like a crazy woman, “Just take my money already!”

 The nightstand has this super cute little pull-out tray that is great for added room, but the icing on the cake was that adorable little doggie drawing.

 I instantly fell in love with the mid-century modern dresser I snapped up on Craigslist.
 And would you believe that the fiddle leaf fig tree is a faux plant?
 Yeppers!
 While the room gets quite a bit of light, the corner does not.
 The mirror adds even more texture to the space, and the brass task lamp gives a metallic pop.

 There’s nothing quite like a thoughtful gift and pretty packaging.
 Below is a few welcome gift ideas that I like to leave in the guest room.